We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 When is a Coal Mining Risk Assessment CMRA required?

-A coal mining risk assessment is often required during the planning process, especially for new developments in designated coal mining reporting areas.
+A CMRA is often required during the planning process, especially for new developments in designated coal mining reporting areas to satisfy planning conditions.
 Common scenarios where this report may be necessary include:

 1. Applications for planning consent

-A local planning authority will often mandate a coal mining risk assessment before approving planning applications for new development in areas with a coal mining legacy.
-This ensures that potential hazards are identified and addressed before construction begins.
-If conditions are imposed, a well-prepared plan will ensure a rapid condition discharge.
+A local planning authority will often mandate a CMRA before approving planning applications for new development in a development high risk area where former coal mining activities have been carried out, as well as a development low risk area.
+This ensures that potential hazards are identified via an intrusive site investigation and addressed before construction begins.
+If planning conditions are imposed, a well-prepared coal mining risk assessment for planning application will ensure a rapid condition discharge.

 2. Structural safety risks and ground stability concerns

-Developers must consider the impact of abandoned mine entries, tunnels, and unstable ground when designing foundations and infrastructure.
+Developers must consider the impact of past coal mining activity, abandoned mine entries, tunnels, and unstable ground when designing foundations and infrastructure.
 A coal mining risk assessment evaluates these risks and recommends appropriate engineering solutions.
 A developer may seek commercial advice about the development proposals and a scheme’s viability on receiving a coal mining risk assessment.

 3. Environmental and public health considerations